Crafting Interpreters, Ruby Style

 Avoiding switch statement fallthrough with regular expressions

-Admittedly this difference is just a tiny syntactical detail, but one
+Admittedly this difference is just a tiny syntactical detail, but one that plays

 :